-The Healing Academy is a training school that offers prayer education in the context of group lecture, mentored groups, and active practice.
+The Healing Academy is a training school that offers prayer education in the context of lecture, mentored groups, and active practice.
 Each of these approaches serve to connect members with the best of ancient and current wisdom in the healing prayer tradition.
 The program is available to Asbury Theological Seminary students, staff, spouses, alumni, and affiliates of Asbury University.

 During Coaching Groups, participants have experienced God’s healing in various areas of their lives, both spiritual and physical.
 Many have testimonies of healing of specific struggles such as anxiety, perfectionism, living in legalism, self-control, and physical pain.

 Under the supervison of Peg Hutchins, members engage in the active practice of healing prayer through participation in prayer teams for chapels and special seminary events, serving as intercessor/observers in prayer appointments, and participating in Grace Retreats.

 In addition to providing ways and means for students to appropriate healing in their own lives, the Healing Academy offers the theological and practical resources needed to equip and empower persons to be healing agents in the context of their local church and para-church ministries.

 The curriculum is organized by levels which span the duration of one academic year from September through May.
 There are three levels: Level 1, Level 2, and Internship

 In Level 1, students focus on learning the basic concepts of healing prayer ministry and on their own personal healing journey.
 At this level, students also participate in altar ministry to begin to practice Healing Prayer Ministry.

 In Level 2, students are given more opportunity to go deeper in their own practice of healing prayer and begin to articulate their understanding of concepts to others.
 Level 2 students are trained in more specific dynamics of healing ministry, such as healing from trauma, abortion, and miscarriage.